Alaina Aristide, MD (She/her/hers)

 Languages: English, Basic Bangla, Intermediate Spanish

-Taylor Lautzenhiser, MD (She/her/hers)
+Taylor Lautzenhiser, MD (she/her/hers)

 Hometown: Indianapolis, IN